Take classes that interest you

 This can equip you with strategies and critical thinking skills to work with diverse populations.
 Let's say you're a political science major; by taking AAADS courses you could study power systems, protest strategies, urban growth, and the history of civil rights and Black Power movements among other issues that have shaped political systems.
 This is just one of dozens of combinations with other majors at IU.
 On top of that, it's easy to do since many AAADS courses count for GenEd and CASE credit as well as electives in other programs.
 (Most dual majors within the College of Arts and Sciences finish in 4 years.)
 Click here for dual/interdepartmental majors.
 Click here for info on our minor.

 Declare a major in AAADS

 An AAADS degree is flexible and practical, and you will learn to apply your knowledge and skills to real life.
 Our graduates have gone on to a variety of careers, including professors, attorneys, educators, social workers, doctors, musicians and artists, and business professionals across the US and worldwide.
-For more info click here for our major page or contact our undergraduate advisor, Jodie Sackley at 855-6270 or firstname.lastname@example.org.
+For more info click here for our major page or contact our undergraduate advisor, Mary Nuznov at firstname.lastname@example.org or 812-855-6270.

 Where do I start?

 There's several ways you can get involved in AAADS or just learn a little bit more.
 Here are a few good ones: